Hermann Loew: Early years

 Hermann Loew was born in Weissenfels, Saxony a short distance south of Halle (Germany).
 The Loew family, though not wealthy, was well-placed.
 Loew's father was a functionary for the Department of Justice of the Duchy of Saxony who later became a Geheimer Regierungsrath of Prussia.
-Between 1817 and 1829 Loew attended first the Convent school of Rossleben, then the University of Halle-Wittenberg, graduating in mathematics, philology and natural history.
+Between 1817 and 1829 Loew attended first the Convent School of Rossleben, then the University of Halle-Wittenberg, graduating in mathematics, philology and natural history.

 Teacher, tutor and husband

 Recognizing his abilities as a mathematician, the university, on his graduation, appointed him as a lecturer in the same subjects.
 In 1830 he went to Berlin and gave lessons in different higher grade schools including the Kadetten-Schule military school.
 Here he was private tutor to Prince Biron heir to the Duchy of Courland and Semigallia and the young Friedrich Wilhelm Ernst Albrecht von Graefe (1828–1870) later one of the most famous oculists of all times.
 In 1834 Loew was appointed superior teacher (Oberlehrer) at the Friedrich-Wilhelm-Gymnasium in Posen, known today as St. John Cantius High School in Poznań, Poland where he taught mathematics and natural history.
-In the same year he married the daughter of senior preacher Ehricht, a favourite sermoniser.
+In the same year, he married the daughter of senior preacher Ehricht, a favourite sermoniser.
 Several of Loew's pupils at Posen became scientific celebrities, the most notable being the philosopher Kuno Fischer (1824–1907) and the mathematicians Leo Königsberger (1837–1921) and Lazarus Immanuel Fuchs (1835–1902).
 That they became such, gifted though they were, must have been due to Loew's extraordinary abilities and his popularity with students.

-The Far East
+East Asia

 In 1841-2 Loew accompanied Heinrich Kiepert (1818–1899), a celebrated geographer, and August Schoenborn to the Near East.
 The results of this trip were later partly communicated to Hermann Carl Conrad Burmeister (1807–1892), Philipp Christoph Zeller and to Alexander von Humboldt (1769–1859), but the remainder (the greatest part), were used in Loew's own later publications.
 August Schoenborn, philologist and geographer, was also a professor at the Friedrich-Wilhelm-Gymnasium in Posen, and author of Latin school books.
 He eventually became Loew's brother-in-law.
 Humboldt was of course the author of the chattily readable "Kosmos", an account of the visible universe, and the most celebrated German naturalist explorer of his day.
-Many other countries were visited en route including Turkey and Asia Minor.
+Many other countries were visited en route including places in the Ottoman Empire.